JACOBSMILE/tmodloader1.4/README.md

 ## Enabling Mods
 To successfully run this container, it is important to understand the difference between **downloading mods** and **enabling mods**.

-**Downloading** a mod simply stores it in the Steam Workshop cache, which should be mapped to a Host machine directory for persistence between container restarts.
+**Downloading** a mod simply stores it in the Steam Workshop cache, which is stored in the `/data/mods` directory.
+When mapping `/data` to a HOST directory, this will allow for persistence between container restarts.

 **Enabling** a mod tells the container to write the Mod's name to the `enabled.json` file, which tModLoader reads during startup.
 A Mod must first be downloaded with the `TMOD_AUTODOWNLOAD` variable to be eligible to be enabled.